 Putu and his Big Brothers

 We spent the night again at a rest stop and it was really loud this time!
 At night we woke up because we heard strange noises.
 What was that?
 Was someone in danger?
-A rasping sound, then something that sounded like quick steps which was followed by an indefinable sound.
+A rasping sound, then something that sounded like quick steps which were followed by an indefinable sound.
 At first, we didn’t dare to look out our windows.
 Then we became a little more courageous.
 But we couldn’t see anything through the condensation on the windows.
 Should we go outside?
 While we weighed our options, we heard the noise more clearly.
 Cows???

 We peaked out of the campervan door and saw trucks filled with sheep and cows.
-A little embarrassed, mostly because we got scared, we could laugh about it in the end!
+A little embarrassed, mostly because we got scared, but we could laugh about it in the end!

 However, we preferred our adventure in New Zealand more, where we woke up in the middle of roaming cows.